-Court Assistant l Oliver Gadsby l Chief Executive l Rowman & Littlefield International
+Court Assistant, Oliver Gadsby - Director, Rowman & Littlefield International

 "I joined the Stationers’ in 2011, and instantly discovered a delightful mix of people, events and business insights.
 I've skied for the Stationers, cycled with them, and I've joined the group of mentors at the new Stationers’ Academy in south-east London.
 At the glorious Hall, I have attended informal after-work discussions of key business issues, a concert and candle-lit meal, and a few grander dinners which draw on the long history of the Company.
 By getting involved, I've met people with a fascinating range of business and life experience, and convivial conversation has been a feature of every visit."

-Court Assistant l Jani Levänen l Head of Sales operations l Iron Mountain
+Court Assistant, Jani Levänen - Head of Sales Operations, Peach

 Jani, who embodies the philosophy that the more you give to something the more you get out of it, he talks here about the various roles he has had within the Company.

-Upper Warden l Moira Sleight l Editor and Publisher l Methodist Recorder
+Immediate Past Master, Moira Sleight - Editor and Publisher, Methodist Recorder

 “As a Member of the Stationers and Newspaper Makers Company, I greatly value the wonderful networking opportunities in such a fine and friendly setting.
 As a hub of the communication and contents industries, the magnificent Stationers’ Hall is a natural meeting place for journalists and all associated with the media.”